Esri/aggregation-viewer-server-map-service/doc/aggregation-renderer-spec/README.md

 Values: Count \| Statistics

->   **EXAMPLE**: The aggregation bin value could be the number of sensors in a
+##### EXAMPLE:
->   bin or the average temperature reported from all sensors in a bin.
+The aggregation bin value could be the number of sensors in a bin or the average temperature reported from all sensors in a bin.

 #### Statistics Field
 The statistics field to use for calculating the aggregated statistics value.